hemati/FlowiseDocs/how-to-use/README.md

 </script>
 ```

-Watch how to embed Flowise in a Bootstrap 5 website
+Watch how to embed LangChain.Space in a Bootstrap 5 website

 {% embed url="https://youtu.be/4paQ2wObDQ4" %}